 Learn to Accept Failure

 One mistake doesn't mean you aren't cut out for the job.
 Don't quit over miscounted change, making a burger wrong, or even burning a basket of fries.
 Get upset that it happened, but then get over it and forget about it.
-Your mistakes are going to seem huge to you when most people will forget about it within a few minutes
+Your mistakes are going to seem huge to you when most people will forget about them within a few minutes.

 Have fun at my job?
 Yes.
-If your restaurant has down-time, you'll often find that people have found a way to entertain themselves.
+If your restaurant has downtime, you'll often find that people have found a way to entertain themselves.
 If it is safe and not against regulations, try to join in.
 I remember that some friends and I used to make wacky combinations with our soda machine and see if they were good.
-(Some were, some weren't, Raspberry Cola doesn't mix well with anything.
-But Vanilla Sprite and Cherry Sprite tastes like red skittles.)
+(Some were, some weren't—raspberry cola doesn't mix well with anything.
+But vanilla sprite and cherry sprite together taste like red skittles.)

-Doing these things will help your shift go by, and even help you not dread going to work. (as bad, anyway.)
+Doing these things will help your shift go by and even help you not dread going to work (as much, anyway).

 If you have any tips or tricks to share, please leave a comment!